 Given the current Covid situation, we ask that anyone coming for lunch or coffee inside does a lateral flow test on the morning of the ride or the evening before.
 This will be in place until the situation improves.
 Thank you for your co-operation.

 A 25 inch gear on a road bike?
 Unthinkable even a year ago

 How times have changed!
 And how quickly!
-If you’re familiar with chainsets, cassettes and other gear-related issues, please skip the rest of this paragraph….
-If you don’t care about the technicalities, then actually it’s quite simple: just tell your bike shop that you want low gears – at least 27 inch (that’s the small front ring the same size as the largest rear ring) and preferably a bit lower than that.
-No problem of course if you have a triple (3 rings at the front), but far from straight forward if you have the standard 2 ring setup.
+If you’re familiar with chainsets, cassettes and other gear-related issues, please skip the rest of this paragraph and read on to the nitty gritty below….
+But if you don’t care about the technicalities, then actually it’s quite simple: just tell your bike shop (or friendly technically-minded club member) that you want low gears – at least 27 inch (that’s the small front ring the same size as the largest rear ring on a standard 700c wheel) and preferably a bit lower than that.
+No problem of course if you have a triple (3 rings at the front), but far from straight forward if you have the now standard 2 ring setup.
 Read on for the detail…

 Now for the nitty-gritty

 If your road bike has the standard 34-50 chainset, you can now have a 1:1 gear ratio.
-This gear ratio (or lower) is recommended by Cycling UK as a minimum for touring.
+This gear ratio (or lower) is recommended by Cycling UK as a minimum for recreational riding.